-Featured snippets policies
+Featured snippets include:

 Featured snippets should not be inappropriately sexually explicit or contain vulgar language out of context with a search topic.
 We do allow featured snippets that contain medical or scientific terms for human anatomy, such as where the phrasing relates to sex education.